 Broadly my research falls at the intersection of cartography and environmental communication.
 I study how we can effectively communicate climate change through maps.
 Maps are one of the primary ways in which scientists and the media both communicate climate change, albeit with different audiences.
 These visual devices are central to understanding the science and impacts of climate change as well as the potential mitigation strategies.
 I use both quantitative and qualitative methods of data collection and analysis to illustrate how the media and scientists create and design maps that balance communication and scientific accuracy.

-I am currently the chair of the Cartography Specialty Group of the AAG and a member of the North American Cartographic Information Society (NACIS) and Cartography and Geographic Information Society (CaGIS).
+I am currently the past-chair of the Cartography Specialty Group of the AAG and a member of the North American Cartographic Information Society (NACIS) and Cartography and Geographic Information Society (CaGIS).